samuelbelko/blog/posts/BayesianOptimization.md

 ## Summary

 GSoC'23 has been a super cool opportunity to learn some hands-on development in Julia.
 In particular I learned a great deal about structuring and developing mathematical software packages.
-To my own surprise, writing generic Julia code is in some ways analogous to how mathematical formalisms work.
+To my own surprise, writing generic Julia code is in some ways analogous to how mathematical frameworks work.

 ## Acknowledgements

-Thanks to Johanni Brea for interesting discussions, feedback and many valuable ideas.
+I would like to thank Johanni Brea for interesting discussions, feedback and many valuable ideas.
 And of course many thanks to GSoC team at Google.

 ## References